 - Driver Software

 Often programming and driver software are considered as types of system software.
 But in this article, we will explain each of them to you separately.
-So continue reading for a detailed discussion on the software types, their uses, and examples.
+So continue reading for a detailed discussion on the software types, their uses, and drivers and programming software examples.

 As a user of technology, application software or ‘apps’ are what you engage with the most.
 These types of computer software are productive end-user programs that help you perform tasks.
 Following are some examples of application software that allow you to do specific work: